Change-Point Analysis of Time Series with Evolutionary Spectra: Introduction

 We develop inference methods about the changes in the degree of smoothness of the spectrum of a locally stationary time series, and hence, about change-points in the spectrum as a special case.
 The key parameter is the regularity exponent that governs how smooth the path of the local spectral density is over time.
 We address two local problems.
-The first is the detection of discontinuities (or breaks) in the spectrum at unknown date and frequency.
+The first is the detection of discontinuities (or breaks) in the spectrum at some unknown date and frequency.
 The second involves the detection of abrupt yet continuous changes in the spectrum over a short time period at an unknown frequency without signifying a break.
 For example, the spectrum becomes rougher over a short time period, meaning that the paths are less smooth as quantified by the regularity exponent.
 This can occur for a stationary process whose parameters start to evolve smoothly according to Lipschitz continuity, or for a locally stationary process with Lipschitz parameters that change to continuous but non-differentiable functional parameters.
 For example, the volatility of high-frequency stock prices or of other macroeconomic variables is known to become rougher (i.e., less smooth) without signifying a structural break after central banks' official announcements, especially in periods of high market uncertainty.
 In seismology, earthquakes are made up of several seismic waves that arrive at different times and so changes in the smoothness properties of each wave is important for locating the epicenter and identifying what materials the waves have passed through.
 We consider minimax-optimal testing and estimation for both problems, following \citet{ingster:93}.
 We determine the optimal rate for the minimax distinguishable boundary, i.e., the minimum break magnitude such that we are still able to uniformly control type I and type II errors.
+These results are different from the developments on minimax optimality obtained recently in the statistics literature for the classical change-point problem where the mean of the series is piecewise constant {[}see, e.g., \citet{liu/gao/samworth} and \citet{verzelen/fromont/lerasle/reynaud-bouret:2020}{]}.